forcedotcom/cli/releasenotes/sfdx/README.md

     We also updated the `--help` for each command to use the new command and flag names, to gently encourage you to start switching over to the new style.
 Fun tip: use the `-h` flag to get a condensed view of the help, for when you don't need long descriptions and examples.

     Let's look at an example, such as this command:

+    ```bash
+    sfdx force:org:snapshot:create --sourceorg myuser@myorg.com --snapshotname NightlyBranch --description 'Contains PkgA v2.1.0' --targetdevhubusername NightlyDevHub
+    ```

+    You can now run it this way using the `sf` style:

+    ```bash
+    sfdx org create snapshot --source-org myuser@myorg.com --name NightlyBranch --description 'Contains PkgA v2.1.0' --target-dev-hub NightlyDevHub
+    ```

+    We've said this a lot, but here it is again: the existing commands work exactly as before.
+But give this new stuff a try, you might like it.

 ## 7.184.2 (Jan 19, 2023) [stable]